ART 001 Art Appreciation

 ART 178 Beginning Plate Lithography

-Beginning Plate Lithography will introduce students to the medium of plate lithography by exploring non-toxic waterless lithography techniques.
-Students will learn how to prepare the plates and draw and process them to create imagery.
-Students will be challenged with techniques appropriate to their skill level.
+Beginning Plate Lithography will introduce students to the medium of plate lithography as a method for fine art printmaking.
+Students will learn how to prepare plates, draw on plates and process plates to create imagery.
+Printed impressions using a traditional printing press will allow students to make multiple original fine art prints from a single lithography plate.

 ART 179 Intermediate Plate Lithography